rwf2/Rocket/site/guide/4-requests.md

 fn new(task: Json<Task<'_>>) { /* .. */ }
 ```

 !
-NOTE: Json support requires the `json` feature flag to be enabled in Rocket
+NOTE: JSON support requires the `json` feature flag to be enabled in Rocket

   Rocket has intentionally chosen to place Json support, as well as a few other formats
   behind feature flags.